foray1010/Popup-my-Bookmarks/_resources/markdown/Developer guide.md

    To generate markdown file on the current directory
    - __store.md - Description for Chrome Web Store
    - README.md - Description for GitHub

+5. test
+   > gulp test

+   To test javascript code by jshint